jest-community/eslint-plugin-jest/docs/rules/no-jest-import.md

 The `jest` object is automatically in scope within every test file.
 The methods in the `jest` object help create mocks and let you control Jest's overall behavior.
-It is therefore usually unnecessary to import in `jest`, as Jest doesn't export anything in the first place.
+It is therefore usually unnecessary to import in `jest`.

 ### Rule details